softmagnet/tp/docs/DeveloperGuide.md

 of the student.
 By only storing the `Name` of the `Student` in the `TuitionClass` object, then we only have to update all the `TuitionClass` objects if the user modifies the `Name` field of the `Student`.

 However, this decision results in added complexity when removing students from tuition classes.
-This is due to the fact that the `Names` stored in the `TuitionClass` object are in the order in which the students were added, but the order of the students as displayed in the
+This is due to the fact that the `Name`s stored in the `TuitionClass` object are in the order in which the students were added, but the order of the students as displayed in the
 GUI is dependent on the `sort` and `find` commands used by the user.
 As such, the indices entered by the user do not correspond with the actual `Names` stored in the `TuitionClass` object.

 To solve this problem, we have to obtain the list of students in the order displayed by the GUI.
 To obtain this list, we use the same method that the GUI uses to display the list in the first place.
-We use `Model#getFilteredStudentList()`, then filter it to the students whose names are in the `TuitionClass` that we are concerned with.
-From here, we can now use the student indices entered by the user to obtain the `Names` of the corresponding `Students` in the filtered list.
-Then we can create a new `TuitionClass` object with an updated list of `Names` and replace the old `TuitionClass` with this new one.
+We use `Model#getFilteredStudentList()`, then filter it to the students whose `Name`s are in the `TuitionClass` that we are concerned with.
+From here, we can now use the student indices entered by the user to obtain the `Name`s of the corresponding `Students` in the filtered list.
+Then we can create a new `TuitionClass` object with an updated list of `Name`s and replace the old `TuitionClass` with this new one.

 An overview of the process is shown below: